eduardo-veras/serverless-aws-router/README.md

 module.exports.handler = (event, context, callback) => server.handler(event, context, callback);
 ```
 First create a new `slsRouter.Server()`, then add your routes to the server, and finally export the `server.handler()` that will receive the serverless requests.

+To avoid versioning problems between the Joi library, add the [Joi](https://www.npmjs.com/package/joi) package globally in you project, and pass it when you are creating a new server.

 ## Adding Routes
 There are three ways to add routes to your system.